 All forms must be printed, signed, and turned into the Registrar’s Office to be official.

-Final Exam Conflict Resolution Form: Final Exam conflicts are defined as a Final Exam and a Studio Critique that are scheduled at the same time.
-Students may contact instructor(s) informally to resolve an exam conflict or submit this completed and signed form to the Registrar’s office by April 20, Friday.
-Spring 2018 Final Exams in conflict are to be taken on May 1, Tuesday.
+Final Exam Conflict Resolution Form: A Final Exam Conflict is defined as when a Final Exam and Studio Critique are scheduled at the same time.
+Students may contact instructor(s) informally to resolve an exam conflict or submit this completed and signed form to the Registrar’s office two weeks before the Exam Conflict Day listed on the Academic Calendar.

 Academic Major/Minor Changes